rjocoleman/vagrant-notifier/README.md

 For Vagrant 1.5+.

-Sends a notification via [TerminalNotifier](https://github.com/alloy/terminal-notifier) when `$ vagrant up` is finished.
+Sends a notification via [TerminalNotifier](https://github.com/alloy/terminal-notifier) when `$ vagrant` is finished.

 ## Installation